skai111/db48x/doc/commands/stack.md

 Duplicate a group of N objects, N being given in stack level 1

 ## LastArguments
-Put the last arguments back on the stack
+Put the last arguments back on the stack.
+Command arguments are saved based on the `SaveLastArguments` and `ProgramLastArguments` setttings.

 ## LastX
 Put the last first argument on the stack.